-Access and Infrastructure
+9.3 Access and Infrastructure

-The Craigie Leisure Centre directly abuts Craigie Bushland in the south.
-It was first constructed in 1988 and renovations have occurred after this time to facilitate the installation of geothermal heated swimming pools and enhancement works to cater for the number of members using the Centre.
-The Craigie Leisure Centre is managed by the City of Joondalup.
+The City of Joondalup Leisure Centre - Craigie directly abuts Craigie Bushland in the south.
+It was first constructed in 1988 and renovations have occurred after this time to facilitate the installation of a geothermal heated swimming pools and enhancement works to cater for the number of members using the Centre.
+The City of Joondalup Leisure Centre - Craigie is managed by the City of Joondalup.

-A small skate park is located in the south of Craigie Bushland, outside the fenced area adjoining the Craigie Leisure Centre over flow car park.
+A small skate park is located in the south of Craigie Bushland, outside the fenced area adjoining the City of Joondalup Leisure Centre - Craigie over flow car park.